ppy/osu-wiki/wiki/Tournaments/Official_support/en.md

 For all of these reasons (and more), we ask that profile badge prizes are only awarded to tournaments that have successfully run at least once before, unless a sizable majority of the team is experienced and accomplished at running tournaments in the past.

-### What is considered 'staff' as far as tournament management goes?
+### What is considered "staff" as far as tournament management goes?

 We consider referees, mappool selectors, judges, team organizers, or any other form of managerial position directly involved in the maintenance and operation of a tournament to be a part of its staff.